 And, maybe we need such relationship because racism has sickened and divided us.
-If we believe in, and follow, a God who exists as relationship, then we too are meant to be seeking the relationship of others, seeing to learn from the other - taking the point of view of blacks in this country, for instance - and understanding and honoring the perspective of our black sisters and brothers.
+If we believe in, and follow, a God who exists as relationship, then we too are meant to be seeking the relationship of others, seeing to learn from the other.
+If we are white, maybe it means learning the point of view of blacks in this country - understanding and honoring the perspective of others.
+Asian.
+Hispanic.
+Island.
+Indigenous peoples.